Configure local development environment

 Python Environment Variables

-Create a local environment variable named foundationallm-app-configuration-uri.
+FOUNDATIONALLM_APP_CONFIGURATION_URI.
 The value should be the URI of the Azure App Configuration service and not the connection string.
-We use role-based access controls (RBAC) to access the Azure App Configuration service, so the connection string is not required.
+We use role-based access controls (RBAC) to access the Azure App Configuration service, so the connection string is not required.FOUNDATIONALLM_ENV: This is required by theOperationsManagerto disable theverifysetting on requests.
+By setting the value todev, it allows calls to the State API from LangChain and other Python-based APIs when running locally (FOUNDATIONALLM_ENV=dev) by disabling the check for a valid SSL cert on requests.
+This is only necessary when running the State API locally.
+Otherwise, the setting should be set toprod.

-Name Value Description
+| Name | Value | Description |

-foundationallm-app-configuration-uri REDACTED Azure App Configuration URI
+| FOUNDATIONALLM_APP_CONFIGURATION_URI | REDACTED | Azure App Configuration URI |

 Running the solution locally